How will the curriculum be matched to my child’s needs?

 What are the school’s approaches to differentiation and how will that help my child?

-•At Shakespeare Infant, we provide inclusive high quality provision for all pupils.
+•At Shakespeare Infant, we provide inclusive quality first teaching for all pupils.
 All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
 Typically, this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this can be individually differentiated.
 All staff will seek to remove all barriers to learning and participation.

-• The teachers regularly review these groupings and make changes according to need.
+• Teachers regularly review groupings within class and make changes according to need.

-Some children will receive catch up programmes within literacy and numeracy that concentrate on a particular area of need to enable them to work at age related expectations or above.
+Some children will receive catch up programmes or extra support for literacy and numeracy that concentrate on a particular area of need to enable them to work at age related expectations or above.
 They may work within the class with extra support from the teacher or an LSA to target a specific need.
 The benefit of this type of differentiation is that all children can access a lesson and learn at their level.

 • Our aim is to provide early intervention so the gap between your child and their peers is reduced as quickly as possible.